izolate/homepage/posts/how-http-cookies-work.md

 public: true
 ---

-An HTTP cookie is a small (4 KB) piece of data that a client (browser) stores locally.
+An HTTP cookie is a tiny (4 KB) piece of data that a client (e.g. browser) stores locally.

-Since HTTP is a stateless protocol, cookies act as a shared state that enable some excellent things (sessions, personalization), and some not-so-excellent ones too (ad tracking).
+Since HTTP is a stateless protocol, cookies act as a shared state that enable some truly great things (persistent login sessions), and some other not-so-great ones (ad-tracking).

 <br>